 Out of choice I never turned pro, for me becoming a qualified golf pro wasn’t the way I wanted to feed my family.
 Although I’m very career focused last year I reached a handicap of two (I currently play off three) which plenty of people tell me is great.
 I agree, I play golf to a standard that many people never will, but even so I’ve always felt awkward giving advice to friends.

 If you need personal advice about your game go see a pro; they’re qualified to help you.
 I’ve always felt that as an amateur, who am I to break down someone else’s golf swing and try piecing it back together?
 That said, I always wondered if there was a way I could use my years of golf experience to benefit others.

 I can remember creating a blogger account and writing a few posts with some lessons I’d learned through my playing years.
 I was close to sharing it on my personal Facebook but completely chickened out.
 Perhaps it was imposter syndrome or the fear of my buddies tearing into me that stopped me.

 Since then I’ve noticed the amount of information on golf online is endlessly growing, and some even comes from players that can’t play to my standard.
-This has given me the nudge I need to share my experience with others, and I consider myself incredibly lucky to have a platform like IvyGolf to do so.
+This has given me the nudge I need to share my experience with others, and I consider myself incredibly lucky to be able to share my experiences on IvyGolf.

 Read more from David Richards